ircv3/ircv3-specifications/extensions/resume.md

 ### Numerics

-Here are the numerics that this extension defines:
+Here are the new numerics that this extension defines:

 | No. | Label                   | Format                                                          |
 | --- | ----------------------- | --------------------------------------------------------------- |
 | ??? | `ERR_CANNOT_RESUME`     | `:<server> ??? <oldnick> :Cannot resume connection, <details>`  |
 | ??? | `ERR_HISTORY_TRUNCATED` | `:<server> ??? <client/channel> :Chat history may be truncated` |

 `ERR_CANNOT_RESUME` is used to indicate a general failure to resume a connection for a specific reason.
 The purpose of this numeric is to pass along human-readable information informing the user why their connection wasn't automatically resumed such as a lack of SASL authentication and login.
-If a more appropriate numeric exists for conveying the issue already exists (such as `ERR_NOSUCHNICK` to represent the old nickname no longer being present on the network), then it should be used instead.
+If a more appropriate numeric exists for conveying the issue already exists (for example, `ERR_NOSUCHNICK` may indicate that the old nickname is no longer being present on the network), then it should be used instead.

 Implementations should keep in mind that the only concrete indication that a `RESUME` attempt failed is that it does not receive a `RESUMED` message during registration.
 Clients MUST NOT rely on `ERR_CANNOT_RESUME` or any other numeric being received to trigger their 'resume has failed' state and process.